mxdvl/mononykus/README.md

 [Mononykus](https://en.wikipedia.org/wiki/Mononykus) is a svelte dinosaur of the late Cretaceous.
-The show “Prehistoric Planet” has a scene demonstrating the use of its large, singular claw to eat forage termite mounds.
+The show “Prehistoric Planet” has a scene demonstrating the use of its large, singular claw to forage termite mounds.
 Mononykus was probably covered in majestic feathers.